cloudflare/pint/docs/index.md

 extra information, for example Prometheus configuration or metrics metadata.
 If you run pint against a different service, like [Thanos](https://thanos.io/) some checks might return problems due to API call errors, since not all Prometheus HTTP APIs are supported by it.
-In that case you might want to disable failing checks in pint configuration file.
+In that case, you might want to disable failing checks in pint configuration file.

 ## Usage